-- While the following list does not necessarily involve protection of children from abuse or exploitation, it can be helpful to include the following into Policies: - Fire safety procedures - e.g. exit procedures in the event of a fire - Emergency preparedness procedures - e.g. safety procedures to follow where a security issue arises - Guidelines concerning snacks to be provided during break times - e.g. with consideration to food allergies that some children may experience
+- While the following list does not necessarily involve protection of children from abuse or exploitation, it can be helpful to include the following into Policies: - Fire safety procedures - · e.g. exit procedures in the event of a fire - Emergency preparedness procedures - e.g. safety procedures to follow where a security issue arises - Guidelines concerning snacks to be provided during break times - e.g. with consideration to food allergies that some children may experience e.g. a policy that an organization's child care worker must accompany children of up to grade three to the washroom, but must wait for the Child outside the washroom before escorting them back; if the Child is taking longer than seems necessary, the child care worker should call the Child's name to check on them, but must never be alone with a Child in an unsupervised washroom and must never go into the cubicle and shut the door

-- Health and safety guidelines - e.g. a policy that children who are ill will not be accepted into the church or charity's program for the protection of other children - A policy prohibiting the administration of medication by volunteers and employees except in limited emergency situations
+- Health and safety guidelines - e.g. a policy that children who are ill will not be accepted into the organization's program for the protection of other children - Washroom guidelines - e.g. a policy that encourages parents/guardians to take their Children to visit the washroom or ensure that their Child's diaper is dry prior to each session

+A policy prohibiting the administration of medication by volunteers and employees except in limited emergency situations